DNKonanov/snapper-man-test/docs/source/usercases.rst

 |NTCTN  | 3174.7    | 0.32    |
 +-------+-----------+---------+

-According to these results, the considered MTase is most likely specific to CCAG site, but there are two motifs with confidence level lower than 3000 were extracted.
+According to these results, the considered MTase is most likely specific to CCAG site, but there is one motif with confidence level lower than 3000 was extracted.
 Since the algorithm implemented in Snapper is very high-sensitive, these results seem to be false-positive.
 Let's consider corresponding signal distributions in order to confirm our inference:

 .. image:: images/bc13_NNNCCAGNNNN.png